dotnet/docs/docs/csharp/language-reference/compiler-options/output.md

 Specify the full name and extension of the file you want to create.
 If you don't specify the name of the output file, MSBuild uses the name of the project to specify the name of the output assembly.
 Old style projects use the following rules:

-- An .exe will take its name from the source code file that contains the `Main` method.
+- An .exe will take its name from the source code file that contains the `Main` method or top-level statements.
 - A .dll or .netmodule will take its name from the first source code file.

 Any modules produced as part of a compilation become files associated with any assembly also produced in the compilation.
 Use [ildasm.exe](../../../framework/tools/ildasm-exe-il-disassembler.md) to view the assembly manifest to see the associated files.